Ida Odinga: Early life and education

 Odinga earned a Bachelor of Arts from the University of Nairobi in 1973 when she was 24 years old.
 While attending the University of Nairobi, she met her future husband, Raila Odinga, who was an employee of the university's Department of Engineering at the time.
 The couple married on 1 September 1973 and have four children.
 One of their children, Fidel Odinga, died in 2015.

 Career

 She worked as a teacher for more than twenty years after graduation.
-She taught at Kenya High School, an all-girls public school located near Nairobi.
+She taught at The Kenya High School, an all-girls public school in Nairobi.
 Her students included the late Governor of Bomet County, Joyce Laboso.

 Raila Odinga was imprisoned in 1982 as a political prisoner by the government of President Daniel arap Moi.
-Ida Odinga largely raised her children herself during those years while working as a teacher.
-However, Ida Odinga was later expelled from her teaching position by the Kenya African National Union-led government due to Raila Odinga's political opposition.
+Ida Odinga largely raised her children herself during those years while working as a teacher and living on the KHS campus.
+However, Ida Odinga was later expelled from her teaching position and from her home on the school campus by the Kenya African National Union-led government due to Raila Odinga's political opposition.